Graph Kernels: A Survey: Graph Kernels

 \subsubsection{Random Walk Kernel}

-The random walk kernels are perhaps of the first successful efforts to design kernels between graphs that can be computed in polynomial time.
-The members of this well-studied family of graph kernels quantify the similarity between a pair of graphs based on the number of common walks in the two graphs \cite{kashima2003marginalized,gartner2003graph,mahe2004extensions,borgwardt2005protein,vishwanathan2010graph,sugiyama2015halting,zhang2018retgk}.
+The random walk kernels are perhaps one of the first successful efforts to design kernels between graphs that can be computed in polynomial time.
+The members of this well-studied family of graph kernels quantify the similarity between a pair of graphs based on the number of common walks in the two graphs \shortcite{kashima2003marginalized,gartner2003graph,mahe2004extensions,borgwardt2005protein,vishwanathan2010graph,sugiyama2015halting,zhang2018retgk}.
 Kernels belonging to this family have concentrated mainly on counting matching walks in the two input graphs.
 There are several variations of random walk kernels.
 The $k$-step random walk kernel compares random walks up to length $k$ in the two graphs.
-The most widely-used kernel from this family is the geometric random walk kernel \cite{gartner2003graph} which compares walks up to infinity assigning a weight $\lambda^k$ ($\lambda < 1$) to walks of length $k$ in order to ensure convergence of the corresponding geometric series.
+The most widely-used kernel from this family is the geometric random walk kernel \shortcite{gartner2003graph} which compares walks up to infinity assigning a weight $\lambda^k$ ($\lambda < 1$) to walks of length $k$ in order to ensure convergence of the corresponding geometric series.
 We next give the formal definition of the geometric random walk kernel.
 Given two node-labeled graphs $G=(V,E)$ and $G'=(V',E')$, their direct product $G_\times=(V_\times,E_\times)$ is a graph with vertex set:

 and edge set:

 An example of the product graph of two graphs is illustrated in Figure~\ref{fig:product_graph}.

 Performing a random walk on $G_{\times}$ is equivalent to performing a simultaneous random walk on $G_i$ and $G_j$.
 The geometric random walk kernel counts common walks (of potentially infinite length) in two graphs and is defined as follows. \begin{definition}[Geometric Random Walk Kernel] Let $G$ and $G'$ be two graphs, let $A_\times$ denote the adjacency matrix of their product graph $G_\times$, and let $V_\times$ denote the vertex set of the product graph $G_\times$.
 Then, the geometric random walk kernel is defined as